talkowski-lab/variant-interpretation/README.md

 ### Input data:
 * VCF file: annotated with [GATK-SV AnnotateVcf](https://github.com/broadinstitute/gatk-sv#annotatevcf-in-development).
-* BED file: obtained from the main VCF GATK-SV file and converted with `svtk vcf2bed --i all --include-filters vcf bed`.
-* PED file: with columns `family_id, subject_id, paternal_id, maternal_id, sex, affected, family_size`.
+* PED file: with columns `FamID, IndividualID, FatherID, MotherID, Gender, Affected`.
-* Disorder calls: list of SV names that overlap with genomic disorder regions.
-Example: `bedtools intersect -wa -wb -f 0.5 -a GD_segments_hg38.sort.bed -b input.bed.gz | cut -f10 > gd.calls.txt`
+* Disorder input: bed file of SV sites that are genomic disorder regions
-* Directory with raw calls from [GATK-SV GatherBatchEvidence](https://github.com/broadinstitute/gatk-sv#gatherbatchevidence) module with the following columns: `chrom, start, end, svtype, sample`
+* Directory with raw calls from [GATK-SV GatherBatchEvidence](https://github.com/broadinstitute/gatk-sv#gatherbatchevidence) module with the following columns: `chrom, start, end, svtype`
-  * The `chrom` column corresponds to a string formed by `chrom_svtype_sample` so the overlap can be performed at a sample and SV type level.
+* Raw files: txt file with first column as the batches and second column as the raw files generated from [GATK-SV ClusterBatch] (https://github.com/broadinstitute/gatk-sv/blob/main/wdl/ClusterBatch.wdl).
+This list must contain the raw files from all callers except for depth.
+* Depth raw files: txt file with first column as the batches and second column as the depth raw files generated from [GATK-SV ClusterBatch](https://github.com/broadinstitute/gatk-sv/blob/main/wdl/ClusterBatch.wdl).
+This list must contain the raw files from only the depth caller.
+* Blacklist regions: bed file with a list of regions you want to exclude from the de novo analysis with the following columns: `chrom, start, end`
+* Coverage matrices: txt file with first column as batch name, the second column as coverage matrix generated from [GATK-SV GatherBatchEvidence](https://github.com/broadinstitute/gatk-sv/blob/main/wdl/GatherBatchEvidence.wdl), and third column as coverage matrix index file generated from [GATK-SV GatherBatchEvidence](https://github.com/broadinstitute/gatk-sv/blob/main/wdl/GatherBatchEvidence.wdl)
+* Sample and batch input: txt file with samples in first column and their repsective batches in second column
+* Python config file: a python file defining input parameters

 ### Execution
-The main scripts to run this analysis is `runDeNovoSVs.wdl`.
+The main scripts to run this analysis is `runDeNovoSVs.wdl`, which can be run on Terra or with Cromshell with the following commands:
 ```
 > git clone https://github.com/talkowski-lab/variant-interpretation.git
 > cd variant-interpretation/wdl